Taree

 Table Chart PROFILE FAQ

-Taree is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Taree is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Taree's dwelling structures, as per the latest Census, consisted of 81.3% houses and 18.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 87.7% houses and 12.3% other dwellings.
-Home ownership in Taree was at 39.8%, with mortgaged dwellings at 25.3% and rented ones at 34.9%.
-The median monthly mortgage repayment in the area was $1,300, below Non-Metro NSW's average of $1,430.
-The median weekly rent figure in Taree was $290, compared to Non-Metro NSW's $300.
+In Taree, the dwelling structure as per the latest Census showed 81.3% houses and 18.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Taree was at 39.8%, with mortgaged dwellings at 25.3% and rented dwellings at 34.9%.
+The median monthly mortgage repayment was $1,300, below Non-Metro NSW's average of $1,733.
+The median weekly rent in Taree was $290, compared to Non-Metro NSW's $330.
 Nationally, Taree's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing